mtbarta/monocorpus/README.md

 KEYCLOAK_USER=admin
 KEYCLOAK_PASSWORD=admin

-KEY=INSERT_KEYCLOAK_REALM_PUBLIC_KEY
 ```

+There are a couple snags that I've run into deploying this:

-Deployment requires the gateway to be aware of keycloak's public key for token decryption.
+1. the system needs to be aware of the host name.
+This is for proper routing of calls, decryption of tokens, and ACME support in traefik.

-1. `docker-compose up -d keycloak` to bring up the keycloak instance.
-2. Find the notes realm public key and replace the dummy key in the `.env` file.
 3. Elasticsearch may need permissions to write to your elasticsearch data directory.
 Run `chown -R 1000:1000 es` to fix this.
 4. Keycloak's realm requires knowledge of valid redirect urls.
 If you are not running on localhost, this needs to be changed.
+You can boot up keycloak, and go it it's endpoint at `/auth/admin` and login with the above user and password. https://www.keycloak.org/docs/latest/server_admin/index.html#_clients has more information about where to navigate to change client urls.
 5. `docker-compose up -d` to bring the whole system up.

 ## Notable Dependencies